Levelling Up: A Quick Guide to Seller Levels on Fiverr

 On the 15th day of every month, Fiverr looks back at your average performance over the last 60 days on the platform, and decides whether to promote you to a higher level, or demote you to a lower one.

-To progress through Fiverr’s levels, a seller must pass certain milestones as well as maintain an average standard of service in several different categories.
+To progress through the seller levels on Fiverr, a seller must pass certain milestones as well as maintain an average standard of service in several different categories.

 Level Zero: The New Seller